-What really drove him to the specialty was being close to the fire, and it gets ugly really quickly, then you get to control things and everything gets back to normal.
+What really drove him to the specialty was being close to the fire, where it gets ugly really quickly, and then you get to control things and everything gets back to normal.

 Cardiac was fun for him too.
 He always had that interest in cardiology because of the physiology.
 So it’s the level of understanding and the impact you can have on the patient in an acute setting.
 Not to mention the outcomes you get to see right away were the things he was attracted to cardiology.